nayanex/BMAT-project/README.md

 To create your app, make sure you’re in the same directory as manage.py and type this command:

 `python manage.py startapp <app-name>`

+## **Use the collectstatic command**

+For production deployments, you typically collect all the static files from your apps into a single folder using the python manage.py collectstatic command.
+You can then use a dedicated static file server to serve those files, which typically results in better overall performance.
+The following steps show how this collection is made, although you don't use the collection when running with the Django development server.

+1. In `web_project/settings.py`, add the following line that defines a location where static files are collected when you use the `collectstatic` command:

+`STATIC_ROOT = os.path.join(BASE_DIR, 'static_collected')`

+2. In the Terminal, run the command `python manage.py collectstatic` and observe that `hello/site.css` is copied into the top level `static_collected` folder alongside `manage.py`.

+3. In practice, run `collectstatic` any time you change static files and before deploying into production.

 ## **Work With Data, Data Models, and Migrations**